BryanJacobs/FIDO2Applet/docs/FAQ.md

 - Set an elliptic curve private key object

 The applet will try to allocate the EC private key object in RAM, but will fall back to flash if the smartcard doesn't support RAM-backed allocations.
+The flash-stored counter is wear-leveled across 67 bytes.

+On every powerup or unsuccessful PIN attempt, the app will set an elliptic curve private key object.

+On every PIN attempt, the app will overwrite a PIN retry counter... whether the PIN attempt is successful or not.
+But that's one byte written for a failure, or two bytes for a success.
+The PIN retry counter is wear-leveled across 64 bytes.

-Additionally, creating resident keys will (of course) write to flash, and there are some initial flash writes when installing or resetting the applet.
+Additionally, creating or deleting resident keys will (of course) write to flash, and there are some initial flash writes when installing or resetting the applet.

 Overall, this applet is pretty great at keeping everything in RAM, and you're much more likely